gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 vstate [-entities] [-hasSelected] [name1] ... [nameN]
 ~~~~~

-Reports show/hidden state for selected or named objects
+Reports show/hidden state for selected or named objects:
- * *entities* - print low-level information about detected entities
+ * *entities* -- prints low-level information about detected entities;
- * *hasSelected* - prints 1 if context has selected shape and 0 otherwise
+ * *hasSelected* -- prints 1 if the context has a selected shape and 0 otherwise.

 @subsubsection occt_draw_4_3_25 vraytrace